norwd/archive/myplace.frontier.com/~mr.wizard/GLGC/README.txt

 It might appear that the format of the chart lacks precision but in fact it is more than sufficient—its precision exceeds any reasonable measure of the underlying data.
 In the base chart a vertical shift of one pixel represents a change of about one percent, while the tightest range for a single D50 value specified by any standard is more than ±3% with most values being closer to ±9%.
 Further the standards allow particles in significant quantities (D3 and D94 values) over a much larger range than this.
 In revision 14 these tolerances are graphically represented where applicable.
 A few labels had to be displaced to prevent crowding; these values are colored differently as an indicator as noted above.

-The base chart is arbitrarily limited to values between 0.2 and 800 microns.
+The base chart is arbitrarily limited to values between 0.2 and 700 microns.
 Macrogrit standards start as coarse as grit 4, equivalent to roughly 5000 microns (5mm), and there are products (e.g. Linde B, LUXOR® Orange, lapping films) that extended well into the submicron range that are omitted from the base chart.
+Extended range is available for customized editions.

 A single sieve standard, ASTM E11 (2020), is included for reference.
 Sieves are not themselves abrasive product but provide the foundation for grading macrogrit sizes—roughly 220 and coarser.

 Charted microgrit values for ANSI Bonded, ANSI Coated, and JIS R 6001 are those specified for electrical resistance (Coulter counter) method.
 Charted microgrit values for FEPA F and FEPA P* are those for photosedimentometer or Sedigraph method.  *See details below.

-International Standards ISO 6344 and ISO 8486 are codifications of FEPA P and FEPA F respectively.
+International Standards ISO 6344 and ISO 8486 are codifications of FEPA P (Coated) and FEPA F (Bonded) respectively.
 JIS R 6001, ANSI B74.12 (bonded), and GB 2477 all share effectively the same macrogrit sieve specifications as ISO 8486, while microgrit specifications are distinct.
-Edge Pro standard stones are FEPA F graded, distinct from Edge Pro Diamond Matrix Stones charted separately.
+Edge Pro basic alumina and silicon carbide stones are FEPA F graded, distinct from Edge Pro Diamond Matrix Stones charted separately.

+International Standards ISO 6106 is reflected in localized standards including GB/T 6406-2016 and GOST R 53922-2010, and supersedes others including DIN 848-1:1988 and AS 4514-2006.
+Grain designations are prefixed with D or B for Diamond or cBN (cubic born nitride) respectively.

 Revision 12 updates the FEPA P / ISO 6344 column to draft 2021 values in which grades P3000, P4000, and P5000 are codified.
 Grades P240 to P1200 are unchanged, via US sedimentometer.
 Grades P1500 and finer are now specified by Sedigraph measurement.
 For the purpose of charting the conversion algorithm from ISO 8486-2:1996 is (inversely) applied to grades P240 through P1200.
 This provides approximate Eppendorf photosedimentometer equivalents from US sedimentometer values, addressing the discontinuity that was introduced between the raw values of P1200 and P1500 due the change of measurement apparatus.
 This conversion implicitly assumes standard particle characteristics.